 The Crisis Worker who answers can provide information, advice and support.

 - recent rape or sexual assault (in the last 7 days) for forensic medical examination and immediate care.
 Non-recent (for advice and support)

 - Other: We are a non-discriminatory organisation

-We have female Crisis Workers and Counsellors, Nurses and Doctors.
-We do also have some male Doctors and the client will always be informed if the doctor on duty is a man.
-If they do not want to be seen by a man we will arrange the forensic examination for a time when a woman is available.
+The client will always be informed if the doctor on duty is male.
+If they do not want to be seen by a man we will arrange the forensic examination for a time when a female is available.